 Unsurprisingly I took to the sick role fairly well.
 I mentioned my problem at any given opportunity, referring to it at least 100 times a day.
-Poor Rob was sick of hearing about One Eyed jack and his traumas.
+My poor partner was sick of hearing about One Eyed jack and his traumas.
 I went back to work and squinted a lot, managing fine.
 I watched films, read books and saw sights through one eye.
 The only thing I hated was the interminable waiting in eye clinic.
 Each appointment would take a minimum of an hour and once they’d put drops in my eyes to dilate them I was stuffed, no television or books whilst I waited, just the illicit joy of eavesdropping.

 I always insisted on going to appointments alone, being independent is an innate trait in me.
 I was caught out the first time as I staggered out with blurred vision and couldn’t count out my change for the bus or use my mobile phone to call anyone to save me.
 I had to ask an old lady for help in counting my bus fare.
 I think it was an old lady, anyway.
 From then on I’d go armed with the right change in a separate pocket and lurch wildly across the busy main road to the bus stop.

 I was still half blind a month later and I insisted on going on holiday.
 My GP was dubious about me flying but on checking with eye clinic it was allowed and we jetted off to the classy bit of Tenerife.
 I’d read that it was classy and the bit of it I saw through one eye looked fine.
 It was quite Spanish and there were no cheap Irish bars or Bingo places.
 We went in February and it was warm and sunny, a respite after a long winter in England.
-We had the usual misadventures: getting chatted up by odd transvestites, getting lost a lot, having diarrhoea in remote locations miles from any toilets and ending up in a very odd nightclub doing improvised Salsa.
+We had the usual misadventures: getting lost a lot, having diarrhoea in remote locations miles from any toilets and ending up in a very odd nightclub doing improvised Salsa.
 All the things which make holidays fun.

 We walked a lot (whilst I kept up a monologue about how hard it is to be blind).
 We did go to a stunning zoo which had an amazing penguin exhibit where you entered a giant freezer the size of a sports hall and travelled round on a conveyor belt looking at penguins doing funny penguin type things on mini glaciers.
 Naturally I only saw it through one eye.
 Did I mention I only had one eye?

 On returning home my sight very quickly came back ending my month of one eyed moaning.
 I made a miraculous recovery, losing only 2% of my total vision.
 The MRI was clear too.
 There were no signs of MS, even though the other scans had shown I had some loss of the outer sheath on the nerves in my eye.
-My diagnosis was downgraded to possible MS or more probably, a viral illness of the eye, which is fine.
+My diagnosis was downgraded to possible MS or a viral illness of the eye.
 There’s no point investigating further yet as there’s nothing they would do yet in terms of treatment.
-It just means that every time I stumble or twitch I end up back in the scanner (4 scans so far, hopefully no more).
+It just means that every time I stumble or twitch I end up back in the scanner (4 scans so far).
 I once started to panic badly in the scanner, being mildly claustrophobic and decided to think of things to distract myself.
 Visualising kittens and Bambi didn’t cut the mustard so I decided to think about dirty sex with the man who played the doctor on “Lost”.
 This set me off panicking further as I suddenly wondered if thinking about sex had lit up an area in my brain on the scan and made them think I was a right pervert.
 It was back to Bambi.